daviddechaux/Kingmaker/readme.md

 > Change category
 - Add a hint on fields (name and title)
 > Disable somes characteres on names
-- After load (or create) center on player token
 - Create factions
 > Border
 > Color